 Once the path loops back it starts a descent which is quite steep so be careful with your prams here.
 This side of the monkey forest has a small stream running along side it that the monkeys can cool off in if they wish and is very picturesque.

 The path then leads back to the main grassed area where you can watch them being fed if you haven’t already or indeed watch again if you wish.
 From here you can either loop round again or leave to the right and stop for refreshments.

 As with most days out we took a picnic, although they do have a restaurant on site if you choose to eat out.
-If you do take a picnic make sure you leave it in the car and come back for it after you have seen the monkeys because you can’t take it into the main monkey forest area for obvious reasons.
-However, you can come in and out as much as you like and they have a great area with tables and a park where you can enjoy your own food before going back in and doing another loop which is what we did.
+If you do take a picnic make sure you leave it in the car and come back for it after you have seen the monkeys because you can’t take it into the main area for obvious reasons.
+However, you can come in and out as much as you like and they have a great area with tables and a park where you can enjoy your own food before going back in and doing another loop, which is what we did.

-We had a wonderful day and stayed for about 3 hours before heading home with an ice cream to coll us down.
+We had a wonderful day and stayed for about 3 hours before heading home with an ice cream to cool us down.
 I think it is important to point out that although the whole attraction is outside don’t let the this put you of visiting in the hot weather as there is a lot of shade provided by the trees on the walk round.

 It is a fabulous attraction that is well worth the money.
 You can easily spend half a day here but could stretch it out longer if you wanted to, or combine it with the gardens next door.